robchambers/rdchambers-net/README.md

 - To serve: `hugo server -D`
 - To deploy: just push to github, watch progress on github actions.

 TODOs:

-* check and fix all links to papers
+- x check and fix all links to papers
-* add a pic or something to home page
+- add a pic or something to home page
-* re-point domain
+- x re-point domain
-* kill wordpress!!
+- kill wordpress!!